- Illustration of the Arithmetic Gradient.

 For the P-value, it is P=F*(P/F, i%, n).
 For F- value it is=F=P*(1+i)^n.
 P- value= F* (1+i) ^-n.
 The relation is based on annual compound interest i%, but, if we have changed the annual interest to become a quarterly compounded interest.
 The new interest rate i2=(i1/4%) and raised to the power of 4*(number of years), or 4n.
 That was the relation of F with a given P, I, and n.

-Deposit money to buy a car at the end of your investment (P/F) relation
+Deposit money to buy a car at the end of your investment (P/F) relation.

-There is another relation, for instance, if somebody wishes to buy a car, he or she took a loan from a bank with interest i% and payment F will be at the end of time n, this is from the bank’s point of view.
+There is another relation, for instance, if somebody wishes to buy a car, he or she takes a loan from a bank with interest i% and payment F will be at the end of time n, this is from the bank’s point of view.

 Cash in will be with a plus sign + and the money received F is will be cash-out, with a negative sign (-).